coderefinery/mma/_episodes/04-pybind11.md

 ### Building the library using CMake
-We will make a subdirectory pybind11 with at src subdirectory where put the source code In addition there will be a CMakeLists.txt file under pybind11 and a CMakeLists.txt under src:
+We will make a subdirectory pybind11 with a *src* subdirectory where put the source code In addition there will be a CMakeLists.txt file under pybind11 and a CMakeLists.txt under src: